-Amy Paul, Andrea Palash, and Ashley Felson do traditional representation.
-This can encompass everything from a settlement negotiated between two lawyers to a full-scale trial.
-We collect information, either informally or through discovery.
-We evaluate and propose settlement terms, while also developing your best alternative(s) to a negotiated agreement.
-We work with you, and experts when necessary, to help you understand the issues and map out a strategy to resolve disputed items.
+We represent you (period).
+Traditional representation encompasses everything from a settlement negotiated between two lawyers to a full-scale trial.
+We do the heavy lifting by: collecting information, either informally or through discovery; assembling your team (as needed); and evaluating settlement options while we develop your best alternative(s) to a negotiated agreement.
+We help you understand the issues and map out a strategy to resolve disputed items.
 Most matters are resolved by agreement and without court intervention.
-However, should you need an advocate in court, we are prepared to represent you in all aspects of any court or court-related proceeding, including custody mediation, short cause hearings, depositions, settlement conferences and examination at trial.
+However, should you need an advocate in court, we are prepared to represent you in all aspects of court-related proceedings, including custody mediation, short cause hearings, depositions, settlement conferences and trial.
+Our tenacious trial preparation often leads to settlement.

 Do you like the idea of reaching an agreement rather than having a judge decide?
-Both Susan Coats, Amy Paul,and Ashley Felson serve as mediators.
-Mediation is a voluntary and confidential process, in which you and your spouses/partners/co-parents, the stakeholders, are the decision makers.
-As mediators, we help facilitate a conversation between you and your spouses/partners/co-parents, identify your interests and goals, develop possible solutions, and assist you in creating uniquely personal and durable agreements.
-We do not represent either of you, or advocate for/or against any given position you may have.
+Susan Coats, Amy Paul, and Ashley Felson serve as mediators who work directly with both parties to help them reach agreements.
+Mediation is a voluntary and confidential process, in which you and your spouse/partner/co-parent are the decision makers.
+As mediators, we help facilitate a conversation between you and your spouse/partner/co-parent, identify your interests and goals, develop possible solutions, and assist you in creating uniquely personal and durable agreements.
+We do not represent either of you, or advocate for or against any given position you may have.
 We strongly recommend that you seek an independent consulting attorney to advise you on your legal rights and obligations during the mediation process.
-During the mediation, our office can also prepare the necessary documentation to memorialize the terms of your agreement.
+During the mediation, our office can also prepare the necessary documentation to memorialize the terms of your agreement and submit it to the court for entry without you ever having to go to court.

 Do you want a professional team created to work together to help your family through divorce?
 Consider Collaborative Practice.

 Collaborative Practice is a model that uses the skills of an interdisciplinary team to help clients develop better communication, exchange helpful information, and make decisions that are best for both clients and their families.
-Clients work with coaches, who are trained mental health professionals, to develop and articulate their interests, create parenting plans when applicable, and communicate more effectively.
+Clients work with coaches, who are trained mental health professionals, to develop and articulate their interests, create parenting plans when applicable, and communicate more effectively during difficult conversations.
 Child specialists can provide the opportunity for the team and the parents to hear a child’s concerns as the family transitions through the dissolution process.
 Financial specialists help clients understand their finances, from their budgets to their net worth.
 Financial specialists also develop different financial scenarios and projections so that each client can evaluate whether a proposed solution works for their near and long term financial goals.
-The lawyers, rather than playing the role of adversary, work for the good of the family, as that good is defined by the clients.
+When this process is chosen, the clients both agree that they want their respective lawyers to be problem solvers and to help achieve the goals determined by the clients, not “gotcha adversaries” who may be looking to undermine the other.

 Susan Coats and Amy Paul are trained and experienced in this consensual dispute resolution model.